michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0048.md

 - adj: vague or not clearly defined or stated
 - adj: not decided or not known
 ### Family
-indefinite: indefinitely, indefiniteness, indefinity+;definite: definitely, definiteness, definitive, indefinite;definitive: definitively
+- indefinite: indefinitely, indefiniteness, indefinity+
+- definite: definitely, definiteness, definitive, indefinite
+- definitive: definitively
 ### Examples
 - Unlike the United States, where the ban is indefinite, Canada said it will review its restrictions every five years.
 - Porczynski, 24, will serve an indefinite spell at a psychiatric unit.